alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 `Result` returns failure as data, not an `exception` jump.
 Expected failures stay on the return path (as long as your steps return `Result` rather than throwing); unexpected `exceptions` still escape.

-Now, each step either produces the next value or stops with an `Error`.
+Now, each step either produces the next value or stops with an `Error`, this error plumbing is the responsibility of `Result`, not yours.

 Non-LINQ syntax (plain method chaining):